diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 2/00-js-functions-scope.md

 }

 // Why ?
-// Function Declarations are hoisted to the top of the script, before the program runs.
+// Function Declarations are hoisted to the top of the current scope, before the program runs.
 ```